Too Much Ain't Enough Love

 "Too Much Ain't Enough Love" is a song by Australian rock singer, Jimmy Barnes.
-It was released in October 1987 as the first single from Barnes' 1987 album, Freight Train Heart It was his first Australian No. 1 hit single, while reaching No. 4 on the New Zealand Singles Chart.
+It was released in October 1987 as the first single from Barnes' 1987 album, Freight Train Heart.
+It was his first Australian No. 1 hit single and reached No. 4 on the New Zealand Singles Chart.
 In the United States it was issued in the following year, which peaked at No. 91 on the Billboard Hot 100 in July 1988.
 It featured back-up vocals by Venetta Fields (who often performed back-up for both Barnes and John Farnham), as well as Wendy Matthews, who later found acclaim as a solo singer.

 Reception

 In a Cash Box magazine review, they said "He's been called the Australian Bruce Springsteen, and this great cut proves it.
 He's got a phenomenal rock voice.
 Great song".